aspose-barcode/Aspose.BarCode-API-References/english/java/com.aspose.barcode.barcoderecognition/barcodeconfidence/_index.md

 ```

-Recognition confidence of barcode where codetext was not recognized correctly or barcode was detected as posible fake
+Recognition confidence of barcode where codetext was not recognized correctly or barcode was detected as posible fakeBarCodeExtendedParameters

 ### STRONG {#STRONG}
 ```